-You can export configuration settings using Configuration Manager (by choosing Manage Site Files from the File menu), from a rules file (if Automation Point Desktop is running with administrator rights), or a from a Windows command prompt window.
+You can export configuration settings using Configuration Manager.
+Select Manage Site Files from the File menu from a rules file if Automation Point Desktop is running with administrator rights.
+You can also use the Windows command prompt window.

 You can also transfer exported configuration settings from one CA Automation Point server to another CA Automation Point server where you can import them using the same Export/Import utility.